 Research perspectives

 Given the higher number of heterogeneous and complex cases encountered in the field-practice, the BCLC classification is often not exhaustive, and the increasing number of new therapeutic options and their combinations makes difficult to strictly adhere to BCLC suggestions.
-New algorithms for the stratification of patients’ prognosis are needed to improve clnical practice.
+New algorithms for the stratification of patients’ prognosis are needed to improve clinical practice.

 REFERENCES